 For fall bike riding, high-visible clothing and saddle bag gear are more accessible for motorists.

 Dusk is coming earlier and earlier as the fall season continues.
 This means the evening intrudes on some great riding opportunities in the daylight.
-In contrast, some days will be saved temporarily when we fall backward an hour on Sunday, November 5th this year.
-The time change can still negatively affect cyclists.
+In contrast, some days will be saved temporarily when we fall backward an hour on Sunday, November 3rd, this year.
+Time changes can still negatively affect cyclists.

 Also, when times change, it can affect a person’s sleeping routine, leading to a lack of sleep.
 This sleep deprivation may make people less attentive while driving or riding a bike.
-You would think that people would sleep in, being the 5th is on a Sunday, decreasing the number of accidents.
+You would think that people would sleep in, being the 3rd is on a Sunday, decreasing the number of accidents.
 However, cyclists and other pedestrians should be aware and extra cautious for the next few days.
-Why?
-Because people need time to adjust to the time change.
-According to a study done in Sleep Medicine and The Royal Society for the Prevention of Accidents, it has been found that there is a significant increase in fatal accidents following the changes in daylight savings time when it occurs on a Sunday or Monday.

 This means that staying visible is even more critical than usual.
 This isn’t limited to the morning but throughout the day, whether on the road or trail.